ErikaKvalem/Machine-Learning-Classification/README.md

 # Machine-Learning-Classification
-The work of my Msc thesis.
+The work for my Msc thesis in Big Data & Visual Analytics.
 Developing a Machine Learning Model for classification of Customer Support Request at Ericsson